Macron faces tough battle for control of parliament as France votes

 Macron, who wants to push up the retirement age, pursue his pro-business agenda and further European Union integration, won a second term in April.

-After electing a president, French voters have traditionally used legislative polls that follow a few weeks later to hand him a comfortable parliamentary majority - with Francois Mitterand in 1988 a rare exception.
+After electing a president, French voters have traditionally used legislative polls that follow a few weeks later to hand him a comfortable parliamentary majority - with Francois Mitterrand in 1988 a rare exception.

 Macron and his allies could still achieve that.